Home > Plan with me > Driving a motorhome in France: Basic facts you should know

 If you are planning on transacting when overseas as a minimum you should ensure the following is possible.

-• Be aware of transfer limits for online banking and payments and have any changes made ahead of your travel.
+- Be aware of transfer limits for online banking and payments and have any changes made ahead of your travel.
 Also, remember that most online banking and other website access relies on two-factor authentication (2FA) these days.
-If you know that you need to get a code before you can access your information, ensure you have access to that device (either email or phone).
+If you know that you need to get a code before you can access your information, ensure you have access to that device (either email, phone or 2FA number off an authenticator app).
 If you don’t use your normal phone number, the codes will go to your phone and you won’t be able to access them.
 If you have iMessage on an iPhone and have wifi connection, then you will be able to get your codes.
 It’s worthwhile checking all of this thoroughly before you leave.

-• If you are using a money card or a new credit or debit card, ensure it is activated before you leave.
+- If you are using a money card or a new credit or debit card, ensure it is activated before you leave.
+We use and recommend Wise for all of our international currency and debit card that works easily in other countries.

 These days, much of this can be overcome with complete access to data connections, but it just pays to think all of this through carefully.
 In a worst-case scenario, have someone at home that you trust who can transact on your behalf where possible.